-For more descriptive statistics, consider Table 1.6.2.
-It shows the number of unmarried men per 100 unmarried women in U.S. Metro Areas in 1990.
-From this table we see that men outnumber women most in Jacksonville, NC, and women outnumber men most in Sarasota, FL.
-You can see that descriptive statistics can be useful if we are looking for an opposite-sex partner!
-(These data come from the Information Please Almanac.)
+For more descriptive statistics, consider Table 3.
+It shows the number of employed single young men to single young women for large metro areas in the US (reported in 2014).
+From this table we see that men outnumber women most in the San Jose, CA area, and women outnumber men most in the Memphis, TN area.
+You can see that descriptive statistics can be useful if we are looking for an opposite-sex partner between the ages of 25-34 years old!
+(These data come from Pew Research)